severalnines/docs/user-guide/deploy.rst

 * **SSH Key Path**
 	- Specify the full path of SSH key (the key must exist in ClusterControl node) that will be used by *SSH User* to perform passwordless SSH.
 See :ref:`Requirements - Passwordless SSH`.

 * **Sudo Password**
 	- If you use sudo with password, specify it here.
 Ignore this if *SSH User* is root or sudoer does not need a sudo password.

 * **SSH Port**
 	- Specify the SSH port for target nodes.
 ClusterControl assumes SSH is running on the same port on all nodes.

 * **Cluster Name**
-	- Specify a name for the cluster.
+	- Specify a name for the database.

 * **Install Software**
   - Check the box if you use clean and minimal VMs.
-Existing MySQL dependencies will be removed.
+Existing PostgreSQL dependencies will be removed.
 New packages will be installed and existing packages will be uninstalled when provisioning the node with required software.
   - If unchecked, existing packages will not be uninstalled, and nothing will be installed.
 This requires that the instances have already provisioned the necessary software.

 * **Disable Firewall**